-2. If there is no base, it is possible to place the engine on a sturdy workbench or on the floor.
+2. If there is no frame, it is possible to place the engine on a sturdy workbench or on the floor.

-3. If you are going to replace the engine, you must first disconnect the weight of the external components in order to install them on the engine you are replacing.
+3. If you are going to replace the engine, you must first remove all external components to install them on the engine you are replacing.
 Remove the following components:

 - Generator and brackets